 The municipality provides a reliable service within NERSA specified limits within the area of supply.
-In the areas of Klaarstroom and Leeu-Gamka, electricity is directly supplied by ESCOM, thus impacting on revenue collection and the implementation of Prince Albert Municipality's credit control and debt collection policy.
+In the areas of Klaarstroom and Leeu-Gamka, electricity is directly supplied by ESKOM, thus impacting on revenue collection and the implementation of Prince Albert Municipality's credit control and debt collection policy.
 This is detrimental to the municipality's sustainability as is evident in the low payment rate in these areas.
 Several efforts have been made by the Municipality to conclude a credit collection agreement with ESKOM but this was unsuccessful.
 SALGA is currently driving this process and have obtained a legal opinion stating that electricity distribution is a municipal function as per the Constitution and that Eskom can only provide said services by agreement.
 This proposed agreement will then include a clause on debt collection and can have a major positive change in the finances of especially rural municipalities.
 The Municipality and Eskom engaged and confirmed the current service delivery boundary determination for each entity.
-Municipality will in future explore the possibility to service the electricity network for new housing developments in Klaarstroom and Leeu-Gamka so as to improve their credit control initiatives.
-A service area verification between Eskom and Prince Albert Municipality was also undertaken during the reporting year.
+The Municipality will in future explore the possibility to service the electricity network for new housing developments in Klaarstroom and Leeu-Gamka so as to improve their credit control initiatives.
+A learner electrician was appointed by Prince Albert Municipality and underwent training to improve the human resource capacity in this division.
+Transformers was repair and restored as part of the maintenance programme and proceed in the 2019/20 financial year.
+An electrical engineer from MISA is providing support to PAM in term of planning and maintenance.